-Even the best robot vacuum cleaners can't match a standard vacuum cleaner for cleaning power on carpets though, and they can't tackle the annoying little bits of your home such as stairs, crevices and upholstery.
+Even the best robot vacuum cleaners can't match a standard vacuum cleaner for cleaning power on carpets , and they can't tackle the annoying little bits of your home such as stairs, crevices and upholstery.
 So, while they can keep floors looking spick and span during the week, you'll still need to do a full-house vacuum every so often, unless you live in the most minimalist of glossy city apartments.

 Robot vacuum cleaners range from the very simple ones that will adopt a trial-and-error approach to finding their way around your floors, to high-end robots with Nasa-inspired navigation and remote control.

+Sensor technology: Most robot vacuums use some sort of smart sensor technology to help them negotiate their way around your home.
 The most basic robots use infrared sensors to avoid falling off edges, and simply change direction when they bump against an obstacle, rather than actively mapping their environment, while more sophisticated systems will use laser-guided scanners, or a combination of cameras, sensors and 'virtual walls' to map out their cleaning environment, as well as dirt sensors to make sure they've done a thorough clean.

 Battery life: Most robot vacs come with a docking station that they will automatically return to when they need recharging, but some cheaper models need to be plugged in – which could mean you come home to a half-cleaned living room.
 Make sure you also check how long the robot takes to recharge before you can send it off on another mission, as we've found that this can vary between models.